AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_Central_integration/Set_an_Observation.md

    * **Job properties**:
        * Set **Job type** as `Property`.
        * Under the **Name** field, select the resource you want to put the observation for and turn the toggle to **True**.
        * To add parameters to this observation, click **+ Add** and select the respective parameters in the drop-down menu.
-Specify the attribute in the pop-up window that appears, e.g., `pmax`.
+Specify the attribute in the pop-up window that appears, e.g., `pmin`.
        * Click **Next**.

     ![Job properties](images-observation/observation-central6.png "Set an Observation and its attributes in Job properties")

-    !!! note
+    !!! info
+        * **pmin** - the minimum time in seconds between two notifications.
+        * **pmax** - the maximum time in seconds between two notifications.
+The notification is sent even if the value didn't change.

-        Read more about other possible attributes in our [Brief description of OMA LwM2M](https://avsystem.github.io/Anjay-doc/LwM2M.html#attributes).
+        Read more about other attributes in our [Brief description of OMA LwM2M](https://avsystem.github.io/Anjay-doc/LwM2M.html#attributes).

 3. In **Delivery options**, click **Next**.
 4. In **Schedule**, click **Next**.
 5. Review and click **Run**.

-## See how it works
+## See value changes

 1. In Azure IoT Central, go to **Devices** from the left pane and click on the device you observe.
 You will see the list of messages that notify about any changes in the desired and reported properties for this device.